What Is a Colonoscopy?

 A colonoscopy procedure typically takes 20 to 30 minutes to complete.
 After your procedure, you’ll spend about 30 minutes to an hour in a recovery room, where you will wake up from sedation under medical supervision.
 Make sure to arrange for someone to transport you home, as it is unsafe to drive or operate machinery for at least 8 hours after the procedure.
 It is normal to experience some cramping or to pass gas.
 You can eat normally after leaving the office.

 There are a few risks to be aware of as you prepare for your colonoscopy procedure.
 Bleeding is a common side effect following the procedure and may occur for up to two weeks.
 If you experience more than a little bleeding or bleeding that lasts for longer than two weeks, contact your colonoscopy doctor.
 Other less common risks include perforation of the colon, negative reactions to the sedative used, severe pain, or death.
 In the case of perforation, your colonoscopy doctor may need to treat this with surgery.

-The physicians at the Centers for Gastroenterology in Fort Collins, Colorado, are board certified in internal medicine with additional board certification in the subspecialty of gastroenterology.
+The physicians at the Centers for Gastroenterology in Northern Colorado, are board certified in internal medicine with additional board certification in the subspecialty of gastroenterology.
 Contact us today to schedule your colonoscopy appointment.